-The connection between MC6-Ex and the instrument/fieldbus may be done using pair of standard measurement cables.
+Note: The connection between MC6-Ex and the instrument/fieldbus may be done using pair of standard measurement cables.
 However, when using longer connecting cables there may be need for fieldbus terminators.

-When working in PROFIBUS PA: Do not connect two master devices (e.g. MC6-Ex, a Field Communicator or a control system) at the same time to the same segment!
+Warning: When working in PROFIBUS PA: Do not connect two master devices (e.g. MC6-Ex, a Field Communicator or a control system) at the same time to the same segment!
 They clash and make the fieldbus segment unstable.
 Remove the instrument to be calibrated from the live segment for calibration.

-In digital communication: The minus side wire may optionally be connected to the mA connector, except when doing HART analog measurement/trim.
-For details on HART analog trim, see chapter Trimming a HART instrument on page 68.
+Note: In digital communication: The minus side wire may optionally be connected to the mA connector.
+For details on HART analog trim, see chapter Trimming a HART Instrument.